 - Regulatory landscape

-- What is driving investor agenda on ESG
+- What is driving the investor agenda for ESG

 - Delivering ESG performance at portfolio level: a fund manager’s perspective